johseffer/TreasyJS/README.md

 - Build the project with "gulp build" and the project will be opened on your browser;
 - Deploy the app to the domain with "npm run deploy";

-To do:

-- Delete itens
-- Tooltip
-- Change Modal fields

                                                                               by: Johseffer @2018